Sidney Yates: Career in Congress

 Yates was an unsuccessful candidate for the United States Senate in 1962 against Republican incumbent and Senate Minority Leader Everett Dirksen.
 He briefly served at the United Nations before returning to the House after the 1964 election.
 Fellow Democrat Edward Finnegan won Yates' old seat after his former district was merged with the 9th, but Chicago machine bosses persuaded him to accept a circuit judgeship in return for letting Yates take his old seat back.
 Yates served on the Appropriations Committee throughout his career and chaired the Interior Subcommittee from 1975 to 1995.
 On this committee he supported environmental programs and the National Endowment for the Arts.

 Yates remained on good terms with both liberal reformers and machine politicians in Chicago throughout his career.
 He also served on the Foreign Operations subcommittee and was a strong advocate of American support for Israel.
 He worked hand-in-hand with his chief of staff, Mary Bain, to preserve federal funding for the arts and for Natural Heritage Preservation programs, and to establish the U.S. Holocaust Memorial Museum.

 In 1993, he was presented with the Presidential Citizens Medal by President Clinton and in 1997 he received the Four Freedoms Award for Freedom of Speech In 1999, the Auditors Building in Washington, DC, was renamed the Sidney Yates Building in his honor.

 He is the longest-serving member ever of the United States House of Representatives from the state of Illinois.
-He holds the record as the 10th longest-serving member in the history of the US Congress, and also has the longest tenure of all members whose time in Congress included a break in service.
+As of 2026, his 48 years in the US House makes him the 14th longest-serving member in the history of the US Congress, and he has the longest tenure of members whose time included a break in service.